-War is obviously about those men and women that fought in the front line, but it is also about the courage it takes to keep a society going while supplying the Army, Navy and Airforce.
-Each year there are fewer veterans to share their experiences.
-Now is also the perfect time to listen to those who were children during WW2 and capture their memories.
+War is about everyone who fought and struggled for their country, from the Front Line to the Home Front.
+It is about the courage it takes to keep a society going while supplying the Army, Navy and Airforce hundreds if not thousands of miles away.
+Each year there are fewer veterans to share their experiences and now is the perfect time to listen to those who were children during WW2 and capture their memories.

 The HMS Leigh Project wants to build a community that comes together creatively around these stories and archive.
 There are challenges to how this is done due to the pandemic and beyond, but with teachers’ expertise guiding us that these can be overcome safely.